zoidz123/zoidz123.github.io/docs/fetching-price-quotes.md

-# Fetching Price Quotes

-DFlow makes it simple for you to display price quotes to your users by exposing two price quote endpoints on the signatory server.
+# Fetch price quotes

+## Learn how to fetch price quotes from market makers

 DFlow makes the distinction by calling one the Indicative Quote and the other the Firm Quote.

-!!! info "Note"

-    Each DFlow node runs a signatory server, which is an off-chain program that has API endpoints that you can interface with to interact with DFlow.
-It ensures requests and transactions have the proper endorsement key and relays them to market makers.
+You fetch quotes by hitting the endpoints on a Signatory Server.

-## Indicative Quote
+### Indicative quote

-An Indicative Price Quote is provided by market makers to give a continuous stream of price quotes for you to display to your users.
+An _Indicative Quote_ is provided by market makers to give a continuous stream of price quotes for you to display to your users.
 This is a high throughput endpoint that can be called to give users an approximation of the "real" price, where DFlow defines the "real" price as the executable price.

 <!-- === "TypeScript"